-The track credits tell us that Ryuichi Sakamoto plays keyboards and keyboard percussion with David Sylvian contributing vocals and additional keyboards.
-There is no appearance from either Rob Dean or Mick Karn on the piece with Richard Barbieri contributing synthesised bass.
-Steve Jansen is credited with African drums, percussion and additional keyboard percussion, but his recollection is of a peripheral involvement: ‘I believe I played real hi-hat and possibly other percussion on ‘Taking Islands..’ but Ryuichi Sakamoto pretty much constructed the entire thing on the Pro-5, and the man has great timing so it was like having the day off.’
+The track credits tell us that Ryuichi Sakamoto plays keyboards and keyboard percussion.
+Steve Jansen points to the YMO man’s use of the just-released Roland MC-4 sequencer in addition to his mastery of the Sequential Circuits Prophet.
+David Sylvian contributes vocals and additional keyboards with Richard Barbieri on synthesised bass.
+There is no appearance from either Rob Dean or Mick Karn on the song, despite their presence when it was constructed.
+Jansen is credited with African drums, percussion and additional keyboard percussion, but his recollection is of a peripheral involvement: ‘I believe I played real hi-hat and possibly other percussion on ‘Taking Islands…’ but Ryuichi Sakamoto pretty much constructed the entire thing on the Pro-5, and the man has great timing so it was like having the day off.’
 (2018)

-Sakamoto continued, however, ‘..yesterday in concert it seemed to have been absorbed quite naturally into the repertoire, and was very fresh.
+Sakamoto continued, however, ‘Yesterday in concert it seemed to have been absorbed quite naturally into the repertoire, and was very fresh.
 I really liked it.’
 Recordings from that tour bear witness to sweeping keyboard lines from Richard Barbieri and a driving but repetitive live drum part from Steve Jansen, which again accompanies Sylvian’s vocal in the stripped back ending.
-There is also a recognisably “Mick” bassline; maybe it’s the unsophisticated nature of the recordings, but this sounds a bit incongruous to these ears, so used to hearing the deep and understated bass of the original.
+There is also a recognisably “Mick” bassline – maybe it’s the unsophisticated nature of the recordings, but this sounds a bit out of keeping to these ears, being so used to hearing the deep and understated bass of the original.

-At the time of release, an interviewer remarked to David Sylvian that despite ‘Taking Islands..’ being composed with Sakamoto, there was no real Japanese influence in the song.
-Sylvian conceded that, ‘it doesn’t have it, does it?’, but interestingly added, ‘I think the music reflects lots of Ryuichi’s characteristics, so some people might find it Japanese.’
+At the time of release, an interviewer remarked to David Sylvian that despite ‘Taking Islands…’ being composed with Sakamoto, there was no real Japanese influence in the song.
+Sylvian conceded the point: ‘It doesn’t have it, does it?’, but interestingly added, ‘I think the music reflects lots of Ryuichi’s characteristics, so some people might find it Japanese.’
 The cross-fertilisation of eastern and western musical styles is a fascinating hallmark of Sakamoto’s work, pulling in influences from across the globe.
-The discussion on ethnic echoes continued with the interviewer commenting, ‘The title says, ‘Africa’, but it’s not even African is it?’
+The discussion on ethnic echoes continued with the interviewer commenting, ‘The title says, “Africa”, but it’s not even African is it?’
 Sylvian: ‘Yes it is, I think.
 Just a little bit though.
 The rhythm or the African drums… we used those instruments in order to add a bit of African taste to the song.
 But it’s not obvious, it’s very subtle.’
 (1980)

 The very same things could be said about the B-2 Unit track that Ryuichi recorded with Dennis Bovell, ‘Riot in Lagos’, and on my playlist I like to play this alongside ‘Taking Islands in Africa’ and another B-2 Unit track, ‘E-3A’.
 The history of these pieces of music is so intertwined and they have their roots in the same visionary application of technology.